Secure Software Development Methodologies: A Multivocal Literature Review: Evaluation of the methodologies

-Both maturity models SAMM~\cite{owaspsamm} and BSIMM~\cite{bsimm12} allow the organisations to assess the maturity of the software development process and to receive an overview of the status of security activities.
+Both maturity models, SAMM~\cite{owaspsamm} and BSIMM~\cite{bsimm12}, allow organisations to assess the maturity of their software development process and provide an overview of the status of security activities.
 However, the maturity level does not reflect the effectiveness of the security process.
-Thus, neither SAMM nor BSIMM allow to assess the effectiveness of security efforts.
+Thus, neither SAMM nor BSIMM allow for the assessment of effectiveness of security efforts.